flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 * `fm.table`: similar to [`table`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/table.html) in R, builds a contingency table of the counts of unique elements in the input vector.
 It currently only works for FlashR vectors and factor vectors.
 It outputs a list with two FlashR vectors: `val` and `Freq`. `val` contains the unique values in the input vector and `Freq` contains the counts of the unique values.

+## "stat" R functions

 ## Generalized operations

-FlashR has two sets of programming API.
-It provides users a set of generalized operators, with which users can implement varieties of data mining and machine learning algorithms.
-On top of them, FlashR implements many R functions in the base package with the generalized operators to mimic the original R programming environment.
+In addition to the basic functions above, FlashR provides a set of generalized operations (GenOps) to increase the generality of FlashR.
+With these GenOps, users can implement more computations efficiently, required by many data mining and machine learning algorithms.
+The "Base" R functions shown above are also implemented with the GenOps.
-Generalized operators

 Generalized operators (GenOp) are the core of FlashR.
 There are a very small number of GenOps in FlashR.
 Each operator accepts a user-defined operator (UDO) or the name of a UDO to perform users' tasks.
 Currently, there are four GenOps, but some of them have multiple forms.
 There are many UDOs in FlashR such as addition and subtraction (see `?fm.basic.op` for details).
 Below lists all GenOps currently supported by FlashR.